Understanding Analysis Services documentation

 If you're using Azure Analysis Services, it's best to start with Azure Analysis Services documentation.
 This documentation is where you can learn about Analysis Services' specific implementation in Azure.
 For example, using the Azure portal to create an Analysis Services server resource in your Azure subscription, configure a firewall, or configure scale-out to create a query pool where queries are distributed among query replicas.

-If you're using Power BI Premium, many of the same tools, Tabular Model Scripting Language (TMSL), and Tabular Object Model (TOM) used for Azure Analysis Services and SQL Server Analysis Services now work with Power BI Premium workspaces and datasets.
-To learn more, it's best to start with the Analysis Services in Power BI Premium.
+If you're using Fabric/Power BI Premium, many of the same tools, Tabular Model Scripting Language (TMSL), and Tabular Object Model (TOM) used for Azure Analysis Services and SQL Server Analysis Services now work with Power BI Premium workspaces and semantic models.
+To learn more, it's best to start with the What is Power BI Premium.

 SQL Server Analysis Services